Skip to content

 image

 Macros are saved to the keyboard’s internal memory and will also work on another PC.
-When saving a macro, Vial may ask you to unlock the keyboard by holding two keys in the top-left corner.
+When saving a macro, Vial will ask you to unlock the keyboard by holding two keys in the top-left corner

-1. Assign the created macro key to the layout.
+1. Add the created macro key to the layout

-In this example, assign macro M0 to a key on Layer 3: go to the Keymap tab in the top menu, select Layer 3, select the desired key on the layout, then in the bottom Macros tab click M0.
+In this example, assign our M0 macro to a key on Layer 3.
+Go to the Keymap tab in the top menu, select Layer 3, select the key you want on the layout, and in the bottom Macros tab click M0

 image

-Choose any layer and key position that’s convenient for triggering the macro; see the layer section above for how to create layers.
+Choose any convenient layer and key position for triggering the macro; read above to learn how to create layers

-As an example, we’ll create a macro that opens the global chat in Counter-Strike 1.6, types "Hello!", and sends the message.
+For example, let’s create a macro that opens the in-game chat in Counter-Strike 1.6, types "Hello!", and sends the message

-To follow this example, you need to understand the steps required to send a message to global chat in CS 1.6.
-By default, you open the global chat window with Y, type the message text, and press Enter to send it.
+To implement this example, you need to understand the sequence of actions required to send a message to the global chat in CS 1.6.
+By default, you need to open the global chat window with Y, type the message, and press Enter to send it

-1. Open Vial or use the web version, then go to the Macros tab, select a macro number, and click Add action in the bottom-right corner.
+1. Open Vial or use the web version, then in the top menu go to the Macros tab, choose a macro number, and click Add action in the bottom-right corner

-In this example we’ll create macro M1 using Add action.
+In this example we will create macro M1 using Add action

 image